 Dialogo Collection

-A rectified porcelain tile has edges that are precision-cut at right angles.
+A porcelain tile has edges that are precision-cut at right angles.
 This means that it has totally straight edges with no bevel.
-The tile is therefore perfect in shape, and it can be laid with almost imperceptible tile joints.
+The porcelain tile is therefore perfect in shape, and it can be laid with almost imperceptible tile joints

 It is important to remember that the white-body tiles are rectified after they have been fired.
 As a result, the rectifying process does not affect the thickness or quality of the tiles, since it is a separate stage.

 Not all porcelain tile collections need rectified edges.
 Tiles are mainly rectified when an almost seamless appearance, with practically invisible tile joints, is required so that the tiles really look like the natural material they emulate.
-This is the case of wood or marble-effect porcelain tile collections.
+This is the case of wood or marble-look porcelain tile collections

 Travertino Collection